mrcnpdlk/pixie/README.md

 This library is stable, maintained and are used by sites around the world (check the [credits](#credits)).

 **Requirements:**
-- PHP version 7.1 or higher is required for pecee-pixie version 4.x and above (versions prior to 4.x are available [here](https://github.com/skipperbent/pixie)).
+- PHP version 7.1 or higher is required for `pixi`e version 4.x and above (versions prior to 4.x are available [here](https://github.com/skipperbent/pixie)).
 - PDO extension enabled.

 **Features:**